Dwayne Bacon scores 23, Miami unable to handle Florida State size in 66-57 loss

 The last time these two teams met, UM went into the half with the lead but was outscored 44-23 in the second period by FSU in a 75-57 loss.
 Once again, Florida State was the better second-half team.

-With the loss, Miami is guaranteed the eighth seed and a first-round bye for the ACC Tournament.
+With the loss, Miami is guaranteed the ninth seed and a first-round bye for the ACC Tournament.
 Florida State will be the second seed.

-The tournament will begin Wednesday for the Hurricanes, but the opponent is yet to be decided.
+The tournament will begin Wednesday for the Hurricanes when they face the eighth-seeded Syracuse Orange at noon.